PADI Open Water Scuba Instructor (OWSI) Program

 OWSIC

-About PADI Open Water Scuba Instructor Upgrade - by PADI SKU: OWSIC
+About PADI Open Water Scuba Instructor (OWSI) Program - by PADI SKU: OWSIC

-Open Water Scuba Instructor (OWSI) Certification - PADI
+PADI Open Water Scuba Instructor (OWSI) Program: Complete Your Instructor Training!

-Hold a dive certification for at least six months
+• Be a certified diver for at least six months.

-Proof of CPR training within the last 24 months
+• Proof of CPR and First Aid training within the past 24 months.

-A medical statement signed by a physician within the last 12 months
+• A medical statement signed by a physician within the last 12 months confirming fitness for diving.

 Required Materials: